chrisjen83/k3s-labs/Docker/README.md

 975a4f62368f8af9c25f3cea0a05d3facf96948224943a19f7b5a0df70bb8caa
 ```

 By now you should see something similar to above.

-At the moment you can assume that your docker image is up and running, but lets check this out.
+Assume that your docker image is up and running, but lets check this out.

 Use the below command to see what is running in Docker.